kvasdopil/robot-arm-ui/README.md

 ### Usage

 - Orbit to view the scene
-- Click numbered buttons to select a target; click + to add another
+- Click numbered buttons to select a target; click + to add another (active button is highlighted)
-- Drag the active target sphere; on mouse up the arm animates through intermediates (1/4, 1/2, 3/4 by default) and then to the final target
+- Drag the active target sphere; on mouse up the arm animates through intermediates then to the final target, recording a trajectory trail
+- Bottom chart shows the three servo angles live while moving (last 200 samples), with dashed lines indicating the end of each trajectory segment
 - Adjust sliders to manually set angles

 To reset saved state: